projectcalico/calico/maintenance/install-apiserver.md

        "{\"spec\": {\"caBundle\": \"$(kubectl get secret -n calico-apiserver calico-apiserver-certs -o go-template='{{ index .data "apiserver.crt" }}')\"}}"
    ```
    {% endraw %}
+%>
+{% endtabs %}

-   You should see the API server pod become ready, and Calico API resources become available.
+After following the above steps, you should see the API server pod become ready, and Calico API resources become available.
 You can check whether the APIs are available with the following command:

    ```
    kubectl api-resources | grep '\sprojectcalico.org'